Glasgow Cathedral Visitor Guide

 Glasgow Cathedral

-Explore Glasgow Cathedral: Start your journey by exploring the stunning 13th-century architecture of the cathedral.
-It’s the only medieval cathedral on the Scottish mainland that survived the Reformation completely intact.
+Explore Glasgow Cathedral.
+Start your journey by exploring the stunning 13th-century architecture of the cathedral.
+It’s the only mediaeval cathedral on the Scottish mainland that survived the Reformation completely intact.
 Admire the intricate stained glass windows, the awe-inspiring ceiling, and the beautiful stone carvings.

 Visit the St. Mungo Museum: Just beside the cathedral, you’ll find this unique museum dedicated to all the world’s major religions.
 Discover a Zen garden, a Dali masterpiece, and a wealth of artefacts providing insight into the world’s faiths.